dmorris0/python_intro/Chapter_02_Installation_and_IDE.md

-# Chapter 2 Python and IDE Installation
+# Chapter 2: Python and IDE Installation

 ## Download Python

 Download the latest version of Python from [https://www.python.org/](https://www.python.org/).
+These notes assume you have Python 3.8 or later.
 Most Windows devices should use the recommended `Windows Installer (64bit)` option.
 Downloading from this site will give you the full Python version, rather than the more limited version available in the Windows Store.
-The rest of this page will describe the Windows installation, although a similar process applies to other operating systems.
+The rest of this chapter will describe the Windows installation of Python and VSCode, although a similar process applies to other operating systems.

 ## Install Python